lnahrf/steel_rods/cluk0s9ms000408jv6ge0chm5.md

 ---

-This article is written for educational purposes only, *do not ever attempt to get access to a network without permission.*
+This article is written for educational purposes only, *do not ever attempt to hack a network without permission.*

-There are multiple ways to get into Wifi networks, it can be as straightforward as clicking a button or as complicated as extremely niche academic research.
+There are multiple ways to get into WiFi networks, it can be as straightforward as clicking a button or as complicated as extremely niche academic research.
 Some networks are “unhackable” in a realistic time frame, but most of them are between the *"extremely hackable"* and the *"somewhat hackable"* range.

-In this article, we will theoretically explain two relatively simple methods that are efficient (ROI-wise).
-To do so, we will need to understand basic WiFi hacking terminology.
+In this article, we will theoretically explain the basic concepts and methods required for you to get an idea of the process of hacking WiFi networks.
+To do so, we will need to understand some terminology.

 ### Handshake

-When a device is attempting to connect to a Wifi network, it exchanges multiple messages with the access point to establish a secure connection.
+When a device is attempting to connect to a WiFi network, it exchanges multiple messages with the access point to establish a secure connection.
 A "handshake" is the name we give this process of exchanging information between a device and an access point upon connection.
-This information often contains the cryptographic hash of the network's password.
+This information often contains the cryptographic hash of the network's passcode.

-Capturing a handshake allows us to perform different offline attacks on the captured data, without raising alarms or being shut off by the access point.
+Capturing a handshake allows us to perform different offline attacks on the captured data, without raising alarms or being shut off by the access points' administrators.

 ### Pcap

 "Packet Capture" or .pcap is the file format we use to store the handshake information (or any packet data as a file).
-Using a .pcap file allows us to perform offline attacks to retrieve the key without ever touching the network itself.
+Using a .pcap file allows us to perform offline attacks to retrieve the key without ever interacting with the network itself.

 ### Packet